 In the following extended clip we hear the 4 actors reminisce about their time on the show, working with Brian and the many practical jokes he played on set:

 Read more about Number 96 on The Mike Walsh Show.

 It was the blend of comedy and drama, together with its memorable and beloved characters, that made Number 96 the incredibly popular success that it was.
 And that makes the show's 50th anniversary worth celebrating.

 Nigel Giles has been recording oral histories for the NFSA for over 20 years.
 His book 'Number 96: Australian TV’s Most Notorious Address' was released in 2017.
-He recently edited the book 'Number 96: 50th Anniversary Album' due for release in March 2022.
+He also edited the book 'Number 96: 50th Anniversary Album' , released in 2022.